 Wood floors that were installed prior to the mid-’60s were likely finished with varnish or shellac.
 It’s fairly simple to check.
 Find an inconspicuous place on the floor, and scratch the surface with a coin or other sharp object.
 If the finish flakes, it is probably shellac or varnish which are floor finishes from a bygone era.
 Natural varnish (made with vegetable oils) made way for vinyl-alkyd, and that made way for urethane.

-- Oil-modified urethane is generally the most common surface finish and is easy to apply.
+Generally, the most common surface finish and is easy to apply.
 It is a petroleum base with a blend of synthetic resins, plasticizers and other film-forming ingredients that produce a durable surface that is moisture-resistant.
-It is a solvent-based polyurethane that dries in about eight hours.
+It is a solvent-based finish that dries in about eight hours.
 This type of finish ambers with age and is available in different sheen levels.

-- Water-based urethane is a waterborne urethane with a blend of synthetic resins, plasticizers and other film forming ingredients that produce a durable surface that is moisture-resistant.
+A waterborne urethane with a blend of synthetic resins, plasticizers and other film-forming ingredients that produce a durable surface that is moisture-resistant.
 These finishes are clear and non-yellowing and are different sheen levels.
 They have a milder odor than oil-modified finishes have, and they dry in about two to three hours.
 Water-based urethanes are generally more expensive.

-- Penetrating Sealers are spread on the floor and allowed to penetrate and are solvent based.
+Are spread on the floor and allowed to penetrate and are solvent-based.
 The excess sealer is removed with rags or buffed in with synthetic or steel wool pads.
 This type of finish often has a color and can be used to stain and seal the wood floor.
-Penetrating Oil Sealers are made from tung or linseed oil, with additives to improve drying and hardness.
+Penetrating oil sealers are made from tung or linseed oil, with additives to improve drying and hardness.

 What to Remember